GeorgiosVrentzos/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 =================================================
 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare a tidy data set following the below steps.

-    Downloaded the data set from (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+* Download the data set from (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
-    Unzipped the data set into my chosen working directory Loaded test and training data sets into data frames Loaded source variable names for test and training data sets Loaded activity labels
+* Unzip the data set into my chosen working directory
+* Loade test and training data sets into data frames
+* Loade source variable names for test and training data sets
+* Loade activity labels
-    Merge test and training data frames using rbind Paired down the data frames to only include the mean and standard deviation variables Replaced activity IDs with the activity labels for readability Produce one data frame containing the subjects, measurements and activities Produced "first_data_set_merged.txt" with the combined data frame Created another data set using the data.table library to easily group the tidy data by subject and activity Then applied the mean and standard deviation calculations across the groups Produced "second_data_set_average.txt" as the second expected output
+* Merge test and training data frames using rbind
+* Paired down the data frames to only include the mean and standard deviation variables
+* Replace activity IDs with the activity labels for readability
+* Produce one data frame containing the subjects, measurements and activities
+* Produce "first_data_set_merged.txt" with the combined data frame
+* Created another data set using the data.table library to easily group the tidy data by subject and activity
+* Apply the mean and standard deviation calculations across the groups
+* Produce "second_data_set_average.txt" as the second expected output

 Please refer to run_analysis.R for implementation details.